kobolabs/epub-spec/README.md

     `<image width="1" height="1" transform="matrix(1 0 0 -1 0 1)" preserveAspectRatio="none" image-rendering="optimizeSpeed" xlink:href="images/GrandRendezVous_002.jpg"/>`</br>
 `</g>`</br>

-If the content is formatted this way instead it will display correctly on all Kobo platforms (note that the image is still be rotated but not shrunken):</br>
+If the content is formatted this way instead it will display correctly on all Kobo platforms (note that the image will still be rotated but not shrunken):</br>
 `<g>` </br>
     `<image width="850" height="680" transform="matrix(1 0 0 -1 0 680)" preserveAspectRatio="none" image-rendering="optimizeSpeed" xlink:href="images/GrandRendezVous_001.jpg"/>`</br>
 `</g>`</br>